cqse/teamscale-profiler-dotnet/documentation/userguide.md

 * Installation of the profiler on the test machines (client and/or server, see the Installation section)
 * Facilitating access to the traces and binaries.
 These can either be made available on the test machine via a shared folder or transferred to a network share after test.
-* For client applications: installation of an Heartbeat application and activation of the profiler.
-Setup of a time-based execution.
-This enables a regular, automatic check of whether a client machine is able to send trace data to Teamscale.

 ## Teamscale Administrator